slackapi/java-slack-sdk/docs/content/guides/ai-apps.md

 app.assistant(assistant);
 ```

 While the `assistant_thread_started` and `assistant_thread_context_changed` events do provide Slack-client thread context information, the `message.im` event does not.
 Any subsequent user message events won't contain thread context data.
 For that reason, Bolt not only provides a way to store thread context — the `threadContextService` property — but it also provides a `DefaultAssistantThreadContextService` instance that is utilized by default.
-This implementation relies on storing and retrieving [message metadata](https://api.slack.com/metadata/using) as the user interacts with the assistant.
+This implementation relies on storing and retrieving [message metadata](https://api.slack.com/metadata/using) as the user interacts with the app.

 If you do provide your own `threadContextService` property, it must feature `get` and `save` methods.

 :::tip
-Be sure to give the [assistants reference docs](/reference#agents--assistants) a look!
+Be sure to give the [AI apps reference docs](/reference#agents--assistants) a look!
 :::

 ## Handling a new thread {#handling-a-new-thread}

-When the user opens a new thread with your assistant, the [`assistant_thread_started`](https://api.slack.com/events/assistant_thread_started) event will be sent to your app.
+When the user opens a new thread with your AI app, the [`assistant_thread_started`](https://api.slack.com/events/assistant_thread_started) event will be sent to your app.

 :::tip
-When a user opens an assistant thread while in a channel, the channel info is stored as the thread's `AssistantThreadContext` data.
+When a user opens a thread with your app while in a channel, the channel info is stored as the thread's `AssistantThreadContext` data.
 You can grab that info by using the `context.getThreadContext()` utility, as subsequent user message event payloads won't include the channel info.
 :::

-### Block Kit interactions in the assistant thread {#block-kit-interactions}
+### Block Kit interactions in the AI app thread {#block-kit-interactions}

 For advanced use cases, Block Kit buttons may be used instead of suggested prompts, as well as the sending of messages with structured [metadata](https://api.slack.com/metadata) to trigger subsequent interactions with the user.